IN2-Moist/2Take1-Moist-Script/README.md

 Start Script Fire Near Them
   Starts a Scripted Fire at their Position on the ground, with a high spread rate.

-Proximity Surrounded: < Blame Me | Anonomous >
+Proximity Surrounded: < Blame Me | Anonymous >
-  Surrounds their current location with proximity mines, will either blame you or will be anonomous depending on selection.
+  Surrounds their current location with proximity mines, will either blame you or will be anonymous depending on selection.

 surround with snowmen
   Surrounds the player with Snowmen